Christian Giving

 Both the Old and New Testaments have numerous instructions for God’s people about giving some of what God has given to us for the benefit of others.
 In Luke 6 Jesus said: “Give, and it will be given to you.
 They will pour into your lap a good measure—pressed down, shaken together, and running over.
 For by your standard of measure it will be measured to you in return.”
 (Luke 6:38).

-Jesus exhorted us to give, and to give with a generous measure. and He said that with the same measure we use to give to others, we will receive back in return.
+Jesus exhorted us to give and to give with a generous measure.
+And He said that with the same measure we use to give to others, we will receive back in return.
 This is the promise of the Son of God, whose entire life was an example of giving of Himself for the benefit of others.

 Jesus also taught us that our giving should be done in secret, and not publicly that we might receive praise and recognition for our generosity.
 In Matthew 6 we read: